Vaishal Shah

 Vaishal Shah is an Indian film producer known for his work in Gujarati, Marathi, and Hindi cinema.
 He has produced several commercially successful films including Chhello Divas (2015), Karsandas Pay & Use (2017), Shu Thayu?
 (2018), Fakt Mahilao Maate (2022), 3 Ekka (2023), Fakt Purusho Maate (2024) and Chaniya Toli (2025).

 As a filmmaker, Shah focuses on producing films that entertain audiences while conveying social messages.
 He was the first producer to bring together actors Malhar Thakar, Yash Soni and Mitra Gadhavi in Chhello Divas (2015), followed by their collaborations in Shu Thayu?
-(2018) and 3 Ekka (2023).Both Shu Thayu? and 3 Ekka rank among the top 10 highest-grossing Gujarati films of all time.
+(2018) and 3 Ekka (2023).
+Both Shu Thayu? and 3 Ekka rank among the top 10 highest-grossing Gujarati films of all time.

 In 2021, Shah collaborated with producer Anand Pandit as co-producer of the Hindi film Chehre, starring Amitabh Bachchan and Emraan Hashmi.
-The duo later produced Gujarati films including Fakt Mahilao Maate (2022), Fakt Purusho Maate (2024) and Chaniya Toli (2025).
+The duo later produced Gujarati films including Fakt Mahilao Maate (2022), Fakt Purusho Maate (2024), Chaniya Toli (2025), Asambhauuu (2026).